The 7 Best National Down Payment Assistance Programs for Buyers

 Chase Bank also offers its own national DPA program, which is called the Chase Homebuyer Grant℠.

-What it does: Get a grant up to $7,500 in select areas toward lowering your interest rate, closing costs, or down payment.
+What it does: Get up to $5,000 in grant assistance in eligible areas and use it to help lower your mortgage interest rate, closing costs, or down payment.
 You’re also guaranteed an on-time closing, or you’ll get an additional $5,000.

-Who it’s for: Buyers must use the Chase DreaMaker program, Standard Agency, FHA, or VA, and purchase a primary residence.
+Who it’s for: Buyers who use the Chase DreaMaker program, Standard Agency, FHA, or VA, and purchase a primary residence

 6. FHA Within Reach Down Payment Assistance program